Dr John Roche

 Dr Roche’s previous roles include Principal Scientist for Animal Science at DairyNZ, where he worked on innovative solutions to enhance the dairy sector’s sustainability and resilience.
 His expertise in animal nutrition, farm systems, and pasture management has made him a trusted advisor in both scientific and policy circles.

-Investment Director, Bridgewest Ventures
+Operating Partner, Bridgewest Ventures

 Tākina Convention & Exhibition Centre